tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 }
 ```

-Depending on the model to be trained (e.g MobilenetV2, ResNET), a corresponding sample file for model configuration should be downloaded from [object detection sample configs](https://github.com/tensorflow/models/tree/v1.12.0/research/object_detection/samples/configs) and placed in [model_config](model_config/) folder.The configuration file has .config extension and can be edited with any simple text editor.
-Configuration file for ssd_mobilenet_v2_coco is already provided in the [model_config](model_config/) as an example.
+Depending on the model to be trained (e.g MobileNet v2, ResNET), a corresponding sample file for model configuration should be downloaded from [object detection sample configs](https://github.com/tensorflow/models/tree/v1.12.0/research/object_detection/samples/configs) and placed in [model_config](model_config/) folder.The configuration file has .config extension and can be edited with any simple text editor.
+The configuration file for ssd_mobilenet_v2_coco is already provided in the [model_config](model_config/) as an example.

-This configuration file allows us to tweak several hyper-parameters of the model such as batch size, number of classes, number of epochs, optimizers, learning rate dropout and data augmentation.For transfer learning, `train_input_config`, `eval_config` and `eval_input_config` are essential since we need to provide relevant paths to tfrecords, label maps  and  base models in these sections.
-To elaborate further, aforementioned sections of a configuration file for SSD MobilenetV2 are shown below as an example.
+This configuration file allows us to tweak several hyperparameters of the model such as batch size, number of classes, number of epochs, optimizers, learning rate dropout and data augmentation.
+For transfer learning, `train_input_config`, `eval_config` and `eval_input_config` are essential since you need to provide relevant paths to TFRecords, label maps and base models in these sections.
+To elaborate further, the aforementioned sections of a configuration file for SSD MobileNet v2 are shown below as an example.

 ```
 train_config: {